 - Gen&WS 343: Queer Bodies

 This course centralizes the intersection of LGBTQ identities and dis/ability through various queer bodies which are also inflected by race, class, geographical and national locations.
 Approaches may include critical theory about queer bodies and personal narratives.
-Students will learn a variety of ways to think critically and creatively about the politics of bodily experience, including how those politics have shaped their own embodied lives.

-- Gen&WS 350: Special Topics in Gender and Literature
+- Gen&WS 350: Special Topics in Gender and Literature – Gender, Health & Waiting Rooms

 - Gen&WS 370: Special Topics in Gender and Disability